matholroyd/bitcoin-3rd-party-apis/README.md

     BlockExplorer.mytransactions([address1, address2])

 `getreceivedbyaddress` returns BigDecimal of the total amount of bitcoins sent to the address.
+Note for the `BlockchainInfo` version, `120` is the maximum confirmation number.

     BlockExplorer.getreceivedbyaddress(address)
     BlockExplorer.getreceivedbyaddress(address, 3) # return received amount where transactions have minconf=3

+    BlockchainInfo.getreceivedbyaddress(address)
+    BlockchainInfo.getreceivedbyaddress(address, 3) # return received amount where transactions have minconf=3

 ## Contributing